carlosDigio/SkeletonView/README.md

 import SkeletonView
 ```

-2️⃣ Now, set which views will be `skeletonables`.
+2️⃣ Now, set which views will be `skeletonable`.
 You achieve this in two ways:

 **Using code:**
 ```swift